 Challenging ITA exams

 If you have extensive experience working in a trade, you may be able to challenge ITA exams for certification.
-Our military advisor can help you navigate this process.
+ITA apprenticeship advisors are available to answer questions.

 As a member of the Canadian Forces, you may be eligible for reimbursement for books and tuition.
 Contact your Personnel Selection Officer to find out what options are available for you.